JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Grapple

 Enter/exit a Grapple.
 If entering into a Grapple, apply the Grappled condition to both you and your opponent.
-Exiting a Grapple can also be accomplished with a Dodge roll.

 #### Grapple Move